 A Walking Guide To Our History

 It is impossible to say exactly when St. Mary's Church was built, although portions of the building are of venerable antiquity.
 In 1963 a Roman cinerary urn, dated to 120 -150 A.D. was discovered buried in the Churchyard, establishing that this site has been of religious significance for nearly 1900 years.
 Evidence of a flourishing community, with no doubt a church or chapel to attend to its spiritual needs, can be found prior to 675 when five dwellings were known to have been given by King Frithuwold (The King of Surrey ruling under King Wulfhere of Mercia) to endow Chertsey Abbey, one of these being the chapel of Torp.
-The beginnings of the church we see today may have been instigated by Abbot Hugh in 1110.
+Construction of the Norman Arch was started after the Norman Conquest of 1066, as Chertsey Abbey celebrated the rewards it had gained from supporting William the Conqueror.
+It is thought that Abbot Hugh in 1110 was part of the renewal of St Mary's building.
 The walls of the Church are of mixed heritage and built of flints and rubble with clunch & sandstone dressings, the roof is tiled.
 Thorpe, or 'Torp', meaning village in Old English is listed in the Domesday Book of 1086.

 The chancel has on either side a two-light and a single-light window with tracery.
 The single-light windows are in two stages, each traceried.